JMorris1575/Jeopardy/.docs/development_notes/user_interface.rst

 DisplayUnits that need it.
 Perhaps a ``setSegment()`` method to be called on the category displays any time the game segment changes.
 That doesn't seem ideal but I'm going to bed!

+...

+In bed I thought that relegating the decision of whether to display the categories or not to the Board class.
+It IS the Board Class' duty to manage the DisplayUnits after all. the ``fillBoard()`` method does know the segment